Texas church shooting youngest victim was 18-month-old, suspect had threatened mother-in-law

 Officials believe Kelley died of a self-inflicted gunshot wound after he crashed his car.

-Of the 26 killed in the rampage, 23 people were found dead inside the church, 2 outside the building at one later died at the hospital, according to Martin.
-The victims ranged in age from 18 months to 77 years old.
+Of the 26 killed in the rampage, 23 people were found dead inside the church, two outside the building and one later died at the hospital, according to Martin.
+The victims ranged in age from 18 months to 77 years old, and one of those who died was pregnant.

 A total of 20 people were were injured in the shooting, 10 of which are still hospitalized in critical condition.
 Those treated in hospitals ranged in age from 5 to 73, according to Martin.

-There were 3 guns recovered from the scene of the rampage, according to ATF Houston Special Agent in Charge Fred Milanowski.
+There were three guns recovered from the scene of the rampage, according to ATF Houston Special Agent in Charge Fred Milanowski.

 Milanowski added that officers recovered a Ruger AR-556 rifle at the church, and two additional handguns were recovered from the vehicle driven Kelley — a Glock 9mm and a Ruger .22-caliber.